tdonker/domain-driven-design-links/README.md

 * 'The optimal solution would be to have one bounded context in one subdomain' \(by Robert Basic 2018\): [Bounded contexts and subdomains](https://medium.com/nick-tune-tech-strategy-blog/gateway-interchange-contexts-899696e67848)
 * Subdomain vs Bounded Context \(by Nick Tune 2020\): [Domain, Subdomain, Bounded Context, Problem/Solution Space in DDD: Clearly Defined](https://medium.com/nick-tune-tech-strategy-blog/domains-subdomain-problem-solution-space-in-ddd-clearly-defined-e0b49c7b586c)
 * 'It is a desirable goal to align Subdomains one-to-one with Bounded Contexts (p77)' \(by Vaughn Vernon 2013\): [Implementing Domain-Driven Design](https://restapilinks.com/wp-content/uploads/vdoc.pub_implementing-domain-driven-design.pdf)
+* 'Strategic design starts with the problem space, which represents the business architecture and which includes the problem domains and (categorized) subdomains.
+The solution space represents the software architecture and contains the bounded context.
+There must be an overlap between the two.' \(by Michael Plöd 2019\): [Pitching DDD to the management - YouTube](https://youtu.be/bY5Q3LoNPeQ?t=2297)

 ___
 ### Context map: communication between Bounded Contexts